Sores in Nose: 15 Causes & How to Treat Them

 Using nasal decongestant sprays for prolonged periods can dry out the nasal airways and lead to the formation of sores.
 Overuse may also have a rebound effect, in which the body produces even more nasal secretions.
 This may increase inflammation in the nasal tissue.

-What to do: You should ideally only use medicated nasal sprays for up to 5 days.
+How to treat: You should ideally only use medicated nasal sprays for up to 5 days.
 You can swap these for natural, hypertonic saline solutions, which are hypertonic and often made with sea water.

 3. Scratches